JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 Over the past few years housing [campaigners](/viability-assessments)and several [high profile](https://www.theguardian.com/cities/2015/jun/25/london-developers-viability-planning-affordable-social-housing-regeneration-oliver-wainwright) cases have managed to shed some light on this dark art how, leading to [changes in policy](https://www.insidehousing.co.uk/home/home/london-borough-makes-viability-assessments-public-54133) and greater scrutiny of developer's viability claims.

 In Southwark this had meant we are starting [to get 35% affordable housing](examples) that we have been denied until now.
 But while developers are offering 35% affordable housing, they continue to insist that their scemes are unviable.
 Southernwood Retail Park is a case in point.
-Here the developer (Glasgow City Council) claims that they will only make 2.24% profit on Gross Development Value (GDV); Southwark's consultants beg to differ and say 16.37% can be made.
-Both figures fall short of the developer's profit target (set by themselves) of 18.84%, so the development is officially 'unviable',  Nonetheless the developer says that they will deliver 35% affordable housing, 25% social rent, 10% intermediate, in line with local housing policy.
+Here the developer (Glasgow City Council) claims that they will only make 2.24% (£8.4m) profit on Gross Development Value (GDV); Southwark's consultants beg to differ and say 16.37% (£62.5m) can be made.
+Both figures fall short of Glasgow's profit target (set by themselves) of 18.84%, so the development is officially 'unviable'.
+Nonetheless they say that they will deliver 35% affordable housing, 25% social rent, 10% intermediate, in line with local housing policy.

+Its [most recent annual report](http://www.spfo.org.uk/CHttpHandler.ashx?id=42886&p=0) shows that Glasgow's pension fund has a benchmark target return of 10.4% for its real estate development assets (See DTZ, page 97).
+There is no explanation of how this reconciles with the 18.84% target profit stated in the viability assessment.

 Southernwood joins [Ruby Triangle](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!oY11bGc7aC6RJOzPXGXlpQ%3d%3d!%7d%7d%7d) and [Cantium Retail Park](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!4ZdM8nfyvjj19tOftU%2fPPQ%3d%3d!%7d%7d%7d) as a scheme where the developer offers 35% affordable housing, while at the same time insisting it is unviable.
 Southwark's consultants agree, but estimate that Southernwood can generate a much higher level of profit than developer Glasgow CC claim.
 The Officer's report accepts the 35% affordable offer, but without addressing the two different profit estimates.